Robert-Shirley/elite-robz/README.md

 https://elite-robz.github.io/TicTacToe/

 A Fake Smoothie restaurant landing page.
-Everything here is generated with JS.
-The HTML file is like 7 lines long
+Everything, including the html, is generated with JS.
+The HTML file is like 1 line long.

 https://elite-robz.github.io/Restaurant-Page/